mcascardi/react-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Substack React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## React App Installation

+To install this react app into your Substack pages, you will need to host this app on your own server or a CDN.
+The complete React app is integrated via a GTM Custom HTML tag.

+# Developer Docs
 ## Available Scripts

 In the project directory, you can run: